 The Tibetan Spaniel, or affectionately referred to as a “Tibbie” is very playful and extremely confident, but also a generally calm dog.
-They will be sure to do things their own way, including leading your daily walk.
+Tibetan Spaniels will be sure to do things their own way, including leading your daily walk.
 Whether you are on a hiking trail or walking down the street, these sweet dogs have the confidence to lead on, and will not shy away from other dogs they encounter.
-They will be wagging that curly tail the entire time, also.
-According to the American Kennel Club, the Tibetan Spaniel is a non-sporting group dog, only gets 10 inches tall, and ranges between 9 to 15 pounds.
-Their life expectancy is 12 to 15 years.

-This breed is unique, in that they do not actually require a ton of grooming, even though their coats tend to be longer.
+This dog is unique, in that the Tibetan Spaniel does not actually require a ton of grooming, even though their coats tend to be longer.
 Their hair does not mat very much, except for behind the ears.
-Their coat does well with weekly brushings, and they do shed seasonally.
-They are generally healthy, as well, but some important medical screenings they should have include ophthalmologist and patella examinations.
+Their double coat does well with weekly brushings, and these dog breeds do shed seasonally.
+Tibetan Spaniels are generally healthy, as well, but some important medical screenings they should have include ophthalmologist and patella examinations.

 Important things to note about the Tibetan Spaniel: